JeffersonMat/Quiz-WebApp-Vue.js/README.md

 - API values that currently are dynamic:

-  ⚡️ Difificulty: It's been set up that serves a random value from 1.
-Easy, 2.
-Medium  3.
-Hard.
+  ⚡️ Difificulty: It's been set up that serves a random level (Easy, Medium or Hard)